Life at Camp

 Due to the structure of our program, Pioneer Camp requests that medications required throughout the year be sent with your child to camp.
-All medication brought to camp MUST be checked in to the nursing staff, including vitamins, puffers and Tylenol.
-They must be labelled properly with medication name and directions for use.
-Prescription medication MUST be in the original container with user’s name printed on label.
+All medication brought to camp MUST be checked in to the nursing staff including prescription medications, vitamins, puffers and Tylenol.
+We require that all camper medications (prescription and vitamins) must arrive blister packed for safe and easy dispensing for our medical team.
+If you arrive to camp without the medication blister-packed, you will be asked to go to a local pharmacy and get it done there.
+Please speak with your pharmacist to request this service.
 If you want your child to carry their puffer or epipen with them please bring a fanny pack for that purpose.
 We also request that a second puffer or epipen be checked in with the camp nurse.

 Please do not use the week of camp as a break from medication.